alexandre/toggle_width.vim/README.md

 ### Using Plug

-If you use [Plug](https://github.com/junegunn/vim-plug), just add this line to your plugin list (probably some place in the .vimrc):
+If you use [Plug](https://github.com/junegunn/vim-plug), just add the line below to your plugin list (probably some place in the .vimrc):

 `Plug alexandre/toggle_width.vim`